Data Caricatures: On the Representation of African American Language in Pretraining Corpora: Large-Scale Corpora Analysis

 \subsection{Pretraining Corpus Scanning}

-Our data pipeline is written in Python, making use of the Polars library \cite{polarsguide} for performance-sensitive data processing, as well as Pandas \cite{reback2020pandas} and MatPlotlib \cite{Hunter:2007} for analyses and visualization.
+Our data pipeline is written in Python with Polars \cite{polarsguide} for performance-sensitive data processing, Pandas \cite{reback2020pandas}, UpSetPlot \cite{lex-upset}, and MatPlotlib \cite{Hunter:2007} for analyses and visualization.
 Labeling of independent subsets of the data is a trivially parallelizable task.
 We partition the corpus into disjoint splits and use 20 independent worker processes, one for each available physical CPU core to store the full text of records matching our selection criterion.
 In all, we obtain labels for over 16 TB of compressed records, as stored on disk.
-For capturing approximations of full distributions, we additionally use $t$-digest \cite{tdigest}.
+For capturing approximations of full distributions such as in \ref{fig:prob-dist}, we additionally use $t$-digest \cite{tdigest}.